ashish336b/TopNews/README.md

 # TopNews

-### This is simple project about scraping CNN, BBC and Express search result and returning the result into json format.
+This is simple project about scraping CNN, BBC and Express search result and returning the result into json format.

+# Scraped URL

 #### BBC : https://www.bbc.co.uk/search?q=sports